euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 - **Equiprobable (Uniform Distribution)**.
 Events where all outcomes (more than 2) are equally likely to occur.
 - **Benoulli Distribution**.
 Events that can only have true or false, or only two possible outcomes.
 Any event having two outcomes can be a Bernoulli event, it's just needed to assign which event falls for true and which one for false.
 - **Binomial Distribution**.
 The outcomes of each iteration are two as in Bernoulli, but the experiment consists on many iterations.
 E.g. the likelihood of getting head two times, when making a 3-iterations coin toss.
 - **Poisson Distribution**.
 Used to test how unusual an event frequency is for a given interval.
+E.g. Given a player that scores 35 points per game.
+What is the probability of the player scoring 12 points on the first quarter of the game.

 ### Continuous distributions

 Are used on events that track time or distance.
+This are curves in comparison to bars used

 ### Notation
 A notation to define the type of distribution from a sample or population can be expressed as (variable, type and characteristics):